diffblue/gitlab/doc/development/documentation/index.md

 To ensure that GitLab docs are current, there are special processes and responsibilities for all [feature changes](workflow.md), that is development work that impacts the appearance, usage or administration of a feature.

 However, anyone can contribute [documentation improvements](workflow.md) that are not associated with a feature change.
-For example, adding a new document on how to accomplish a use case that's already possible with GitLab or with the third-party tools and GitLab.
+For example, adding a new document on how to accomplish a use case that's already possible with GitLab or with third-party tools and GitLab.

 ## Markdown and styles